Corporation vs Limited Liability Company, it is always a hard choice and you need to be supported by the best professionals.

 - If you plan to go public at some point down the road, most likely you will form a Corporation (possibly a Delaware C-Corp).
 Listing a a Limited Liability Company on the stock market, even when permitted, is extremely complicated and generates significant tax problems.

-- If your company wishes to attract venture capital, the Corporation is far preferable, as it allows the creation of different classes of stock, including the preferred stock which is the most attractive for investors; in addition, the shares of the Corporation are much more easily transferable than those of the LLC; finally, investors almost always refuse to deal with the numerous tax complications associated with the pass through entity nature of the LLC.
+- If your company wishes to attract venture capital, the Corporation is far preferable, as it allows the creation of different classes of stock, including the preferred stock which is the most attractive for investors; you can read more about capital raising in the US start up legal setting here: Startup Funding. in addition, the shares of the Corporation are much more easily transferable than those of the LLC; finally, investors almost always refuse to deal with the numerous tax complications associated with the pass through entity nature of the LLC.

 In conclusion.
 We may say that Americans tend to choose the Corporation if their company has numerous shareholders and employees and complex decision-making mechanisms, or when it aims to attract investments and / or go public.
 In all other instances, the best choice falls on the Limited Liability Company.

-Do you need legal assistance in forming a company in New York or United States.
+Do you need legal assistance in forming a company in Delaware, New York or the rest of the United States.
 Please, fill out the form below and we will be back in touch soon.